Ovarian Cancer Mutations: How Genetic Changes Influence Risk and Treatment

 Let’s take a closer look at different types of germline mutations associated with ovarian cancer.

-BRCA Mutations: A Significant Risk Factor
+BRCA Mutations: The Most Significant Risk Factor

 Learn more about BRCA testing for ovarian cancer.